Why People Are Moving to Leeds

 South Bank and Holbeck

-South Bank is Leeds’s most significant ongoing regeneration project — a major development south of the river that is expected to double the size of the city centre, adding thousands of homes and tens of thousands of jobs over the coming years.
-It is already home to a growing number of new-build developments and is increasingly popular with professionals who want a city-centre address at a lower price point than the Waterfront.
-Holbeck, sitting at the edge of this regeneration zone, is similarly affordable and well-connected.
-Moving into newer South Bank developments typically involves the same considerations as any managed apartment block — advance notice to building management, service lift bookings, and confirmed loading bay access.
+South Bank is the biggest ongoing development story in Leeds.
+The area south of the river is mid-way through a regeneration project expected to double the city centre’s size, with thousands of new homes and jobs arriving over the coming years.
+New-build developments are already attracting professionals who want a city-centre address at a lower price point than the Waterfront.
+Holbeck, on the edge of the regeneration zone, is similarly positioned and affordable.

 Getting Around Leeds

-Local trains connect Leeds station to Headingley, Burley Park, Horsforth, and other suburban areas in around ten to fifteen minutes.
-Leeds station itself is one of the busiest outside London and provides direct services to Manchester (around 50 minutes), Sheffield, York, and London King’s Cross.
-Leeds Bradford Airport, situated north-west of the city, is served by bus routes from the city centre.
+Rail is genuinely useful if you’re in the right area.
+Headingley, Burley Park, and Horsforth all have stations with direct trains to Leeds city centre in roughly ten to fifteen minutes.
+Leeds station itself is one of the UK’s busiest outside London, running direct services to Manchester (around 50 minutes), Sheffield, York, and London King’s Cross.
+Leeds Bradford Airport is northwest of the city and connects by bus.

 What to Expect on Moving Day in Leeds

-For apartment buildings in the city centre or South Bank, contact the building management team at least two weeks before your move to confirm lift access, loading bay availability, and any building-specific moving rules.
-Many newer developments have dedicated move-in processes, and ignoring these can result in delays on the day.
+For apartment buildings in the city centre or South Bank, contact building management at least a fortnight before your move.
+Lift access, loading bay slots, and building-specific rules vary.
+Developments that have a formal process for move-ins can cause significant delays if you turn up unprepared.

 Property Prices and Rents